Primordial Black Holes from Primordial Voids: Numerical results

 \subsection{Dynamics of gravitational collapse}

 For completeness, we present results from both positive and negative $\zeta$ perturbations and compare them.

 For a positive amplitude $\mu$, the perturbation corresponds to an initial overdensity.
-While outside the Hubble horizon, the perturbation remains quasi-linear.
+While outside the Hubble horizon, the perturbation remains quasi-linear, i.e. following linear perturbation theory until $k_\star/\mathfrak{a} H_{\rm bkg} \sim 0.1$.
 Its subsequent evolution after horizon entry is characterized by rapid growth and strong self-gravity.
 The final outcome is then determined by the competition between this self-gravity and pressure gradients.
 For sufficiently large amplitude $\mu > \mu_c^{(+)}$, the gravity dominates and the region collapses to form a PBH, whereas when not, the pressure support is sufficient to prevent the collapse and the overdensity disperses into sound waves without forming a black hole.

 In contrast, a negative amplitude $\mu$ corresponds to an initial underdensity.
-The central underdensity deepens progressively, reaching its maximum depth at Hubble crossing—a stage we refer to as a PV.
+The central underdensity deepens progressively already on super-Hubble scales, where the negative curvature perturbation causes the inner region to expand faster than the outer shells, reaching its maximum depth at Hubble crossing—a stage we refer to as a PV.
 Owing to the oscillatory structure of the sinc profile, a PV is always accompanied by a surrounding overdense shell.
 During the subsequent sub-Hubble evolution, this shell contracts under its self-gravity and the background pressure, driving matter inwards and causing the central region to rebound.
 In this scenario, pressure initially drives the contraction, in direct contrast to the positive $\mu$ case where it always opposes collapse.
 For a sufficiently negative amplitude $\mu < \mu_c^{(-)}$, the rebound is sufficiently strong to collapse into a PBH; otherwise, it disperses, generating sound waves.
 This mechanism highlights the qualitative difference between PBH formation from overdensities and PVs.
-Figure~\ref{fig:drho} illustrates the dynamics of PVs in both collapsing and dissipating scenarios, showing the energy density ratio $\rho_E/\rho_{\rm bkg}$ for times before Hubble crossing, at rebound, and during the final collapse or dissipation of the central feature.
+Figure~\ref{fig:drho} illustrates the dynamics of PVs in both collapsing and dissipating scenarios.
+The top rows show the energy density ratio $\rho_E/\rho_{\rm bkg}$ for times before Hubble crossing, at rebound, and during the final collapse or dissipation of the central feature.
+The middle rows show the relative recession velocity from the origin, i.e. $ V_{\rm rec} = v^r + HR $, where $H = -K/3 $ is the local expansion rate, with respect to the background recession $V_{\rm rec,\, bkg} = H_{\rm bkg} R$.
+Finally, in the bottom rows, we also show the evolution of the Ricci curvature, i.e. $ ^{(3)}R\cdot \mathfrak{a}(t)^2$.